 Should I remove wasp nest myself?

 It is important to treat a wasp nest as soon as possible.
 Removing a wasp nest is a complex process and requires professional help.
-To avoid the risk of painful wasp stings (and possible allergic reactions), Rentokil strongly advises you NOT to try to remove a wasp nest yourself.
+To avoid the risk of painful wasp stings (and possible allergic reactions), we strongly advise you not to try to remove a wasp nest yourself.
 Remember, you could cause serious injury to yourself or others if you provoke the wasps in the nest.

 If you notice a wasp nest in your property, contact us for expert advice and immediate assistance to avoid a larger infestation.
-We are here to help!
+We’re happy to help you!